 Dr. Pamela Cain is a Knoxville dentist with advanced training in the diagnosis and treatment of Bruxism and TMJ disorders.
 Few clinicians are trained to properly identify, diagnose and treat TMD.
-Dr. Cain has trained with some of the finest clinicians from around the work to master conservative treatment techniques.
+She has trained with some of the finest clinicians from around the world to master conservative treatment techniques.

 Signs and Symptoms of Teeth Grinding